Saint Anselm Abbey (New Hampshire)

 Saint Anselm Abbey, located in Goffstown, New Hampshire, United States, is a Benedictine abbey composed of men living under the Rule of Saint Benedict within the Catholic Church.
 The abbey was founded in 1889 under the patronage of Saint Anselm of Canterbury, a Benedictine monk of Bec and former archbishop of Canterbury in England.
 The monks are involved in the operation of Saint Anselm College.
 The abbey is a member of the American-Cassinese Congregation of the Benedictine Confederation.

+On June 17, 2024, the monastic community elected Isaac Murphy as their sixth abbot.
+This was an historic election as Murphy is a religious brother, not a priest.
+His is the first such election in the world, made possible only by a decree of the Holy See issued in 2022 which permitted non-ordained brothers to head religious communities that include priests.

 Foundation

 In 1889, Denis M. Bradley, the first bishop of Manchester, New Hampshire, requested that Abbot Boniface Wimmer send monks to his diocese to create a school for French and Irish immigrants.
 The bishop thought that in order to create harmony among the people of his diocese the best educators for them should be German.
 Monks from Saint Mary's Abbey in Newark, New Jersey, were sent to found Saint Anselm Abbey in 1889.
 When they arrived they founded St. Raphael's Parish in Manchester, and they founded Saint Anselm Preparatory School, which would later evolve into Saint Anselm College.